TekBot-Robotics-Challenge/2025-Team-Epibot-Docs/docs/week4/pole-electronic/index.md

 #### Control Loop

-- The Arduino receives input from both photoresistors:
+- The Arduino receives input from the photoresistor (LDR) which helps to detect if an object is present/absent.
-  - LDR1 (entry): object present/absent at the entry.
-  - LDR2 (checkpoint): object present/absent at the color sensor or exit.
+- When LDR detects an object, Arduino sends a signal to ROS specifying its color.
-- When LDR1 detects an object, the conveyor advances the object to the checkpoint.
+- ROS sends back a "MOTOR ON" message to Arduino, after which the conveyor advances the object to its end.
-- When LDR2 detects the object's arrival, the conveyor stops, reads the color, then restarts for the next object.
-- This dual-sensor approach increases accuracy and enables additional sorting or processing logic.
+- ROS then sends a signal "MOTOR OFF" to signal that the conveyor should stop.
+- Arduino receives this signal, the conveyor is stopped, and a "OK" confirmation message is sent back to ROS.

 ## 5. The Arduino Code